 If the charges hinge on perception, you can certainly go to trial and hope for an acquittal.
 However, the trial process and its proceedings are stressful, risky, and expensive.
 Good drug crime attorneys can act on your behalf before things go that far.

 You can intervene before charges

-One of the best arguments for hiring a criminal defense attorney is pretrial communication—that’s when your lawyer can try to intervene before the prosecution files even files charges in your case.
+One of the best arguments for hiring a criminal defense attorney is pretrial communication, which is when your lawyer can try to intervene before the prosecution even files charges in your case.
 Particularly in misdemeanor cases, he or she can possibly explain the incident in a manner so that your case never reaches trial.

 Are you a first-time offender?